OLIPLICHE/My-Portfolio/README.md

 # My Portfolio

-> The Portfolio project is my personal Portfolio, basically the range of my investments throught my training in Microverse.
+> The Portfolio project is my personal Portfolio, basically the range of my investments through my training in Microverse.
+My Portfolio website is in both Mobile and Desktop versions.

 ![screenshot](image/short.png)

 This project is build in three sections.
-First section includes "Header" and the "Headline", second section includes "Works" and "About Me" page, third section in the footer is Contact form.  `The mobile Menu` is in the header section of the mobile version, which uncludes the logo, named "My Logo" and navbar, and background template, icons.
-The second section includes pictures and icons.
-Third section a background template.
+First section includes "Header" and the "Headline", second section includes "Works" and "About Me" page, third section in the footer is Contact form.  `The mobile Menu` is in the header section of the mobile version in which includes a popup interactions, the logo "My Logo" and navbar, the background template, icons.
+The second section includes pictures and icons with popup interaction in Mobile version.
+Third section is the contact section.
 All elements (background and icons, logo) were exported from Figma phototype.
 Also, I parse a Figma design to create a UI.
 In the form, the data is collected by using `Formspree service(https://formspree.io/html)`.

 ## Built With